What it means

 Treating finance as the owner

-The corrective is simple: make every major marketing and sales decision answerable to the marginal customer.
+The fix is simple: make every major marketing and sales decision answerable to the marginal customer.
 If the next customer from this segment, offer, and channel does not improve the economic shape of the company, the plan needs to change.